nodeTempest/pomotroid-desktop/README.md

 ***

 ### Warning:
-#### App is configured to be run on Windows OS only.
+#### App is configured to be run on Windows OS only (because i don't have possibility to test it for other operating systems =(
-#### App is unsigned because it costs some $ so don't be afraid when you receieve security warning when downloading installer.
+#### App is unsigned because it costs some $ so please don't be afraid when you receieve security warning when downloading installer.
 #### App is completely malware free.

 ***